Cyn-ically/BazaarFlipMod/README.md

 # Credits

-Developed by [Sallie May] using OneConfig.
+Developed by [Ramona] using OneConfig.

 Happy flipping! 💰